Spiritual Warfare: Sword of the Spirit 4 (the sword)

 1 Thessalonians 4:11-12: "Make it your ambition to lead a quiet life, to mind your own business and to work with your hands, just as we told you, so that your daily life may win the respect of outsiders and so that you will not be dependent on anybody."

 1 Thess.
-4:16-18: “For the Lord Himself will come down from heaven, with a loud command, with the voice of an archangel and with the trumpet call of God, and the dead in Christ will rise first.
-After that, we who are still alive and are left will be caught up together with them in the clouds to meet the Lord in the air.
-And so we will be with the Lord forever.
-Therefore encourage each other with these words.”
+4:16-18 (KJV): “For the Lord Himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.
+Wherefore comfort one another with these words.”

 2 Thess.
-3:16: “Now may the Lord of peace Himself give you peace at all times and in every way.
+3:16 (KJV): “Now the Lord of peace Himself give you peace always by all means.
 The Lord be with you all.”

-1 Timothy 6:6: "But godliness with contentment is great gain."
+1 Timothy 6:6 (KJV): "But godliness with contentment is great gain."

 1 Tim.
 6:9-10: "People who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge men into ruin and destruction.
 For the love of money is a root of all kinds of evils."

 2 Tim.
-1:7: "For God has not given us a spirit of fear; but of power, and of love, and of a sound mind."
+1:7 (KJV): "For God hath not given us the spirit of fear; but of power, and of love, and of a sound mind."

 2 Tim.
-4:7-8: "I have fought the good fight, I have finished the race, I have kept the faith.
-Now there is in store for me the crown of righteousness, which the Lord, the righteous judge, will award to me on that day - and not only to me, but to all who have longed for His appearing."
+4:7-8 (KJV): "I have fought a good fight, I have finished my course, I have kept the faith: Henceforth there is laid up for me a crown of righteousness, which the Lord, the righteous judge, shall give me at that day: and not to me only, but unto all them also that love His appearing."

 2 Tim.
 4:18: "The Lord will rescue me from every evil attack and will bring me safely to His heavenly kingdom.
 To Him be glory for ever and ever.
 Amen."

-Hebrews 4:14,16: “… let us hold firmly to the faith we profess… Let us approach the throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”
+Hebrews 4:14,16 (KJV): “… let us hold fast our profession [of faith]… Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”

-Hebrews 10:31: "It is a dreadful thing to fall into the hands on the living God!"
+Hebrews 10:31 (KJV): "It is a fearful thing to fall into the hands on the living God."

 Hebrews 13:5-6: “… God has said, ‘Never will I leave you, never will I forsake you.’
 So we say with confidence, ‘The Lord is my helper; I will not be afraid.
 What can man do to me?’”